ubirch/ubirch-event-log/event-log-verification-service/README.md

 # Verification Descriptions

-There currently exists 4 layers of verifications that can be performed on a `UPP`(hash).
+There currently exists 4 verification layers that can be performed on a `UPP`(hash).

-1. `Initial verification`: It checks that the `UPP` has been stored on our backend.
+1. `Initial verification`: It checks that the `UPP` has been stored on our `backend`.
 No further checks are performed apart from a structural check of the `UPP`.
 You may think about this as a quick check.
-2. `Simple verification`: This verification checks the existence of the `UPP` in our backend and additionally, it checks the "chain" and the validity of the "keys".
+2. `Simple verification`: This verification checks the existence of the `UPP` in our `backend` and additionally, it checks the "chain" and the validity of the "keys".
 That's to say that the `UPP` can be cryptographically verified by one of the available keys for the particular device/entity.
-3. `Upper verification`: This verification checks the existence of the `UPP` in our backend, it checks the "chain"; and the validity of the "keys" (That the `UPP` can be verified by one of the available keys for the particular device/entity); and retrieves the upper bounds or the closet blockchains transactions in the near future.
+3. `Upper verification`: This verification checks the existence of the `UPP` in our `backend`, it checks the "chain"; and the validity of the "keys" (That the `UPP` can be verified by one of the available keys for the particular device/entity); and retrieves the upper bounds or the closet blockchains transactions in the near future.
 4. `Full verification`: This verification checks the existence of the `UPP` in our backend, it checks the "chain"; and the